Kav-K/GPTDiscord/README.md

 `/gpt converse private:yes` - Start a private conversation with the bot, like ChatGPT

-`/gpt converse opener:<opener text> | <opener file name>.txt` - Start a conversation with the bot, with a custom opener text (this is useful if you want it to take on a custom personality from the start).
-You can also load the opener text from a file by saving it in the bot root directory as .txt and referencing it in the opener param.
+`/gpt converse opener:<opener text>` - Start a conversation with the bot, with a custom opener text (this is useful if you want it to take on a custom personality from the start).

+`/gpt converse opener_file:<opener file name>.txt` - Starts a conversation with the bot, using a custom file, using this option also enables the minimal conversation starter.
+Loads files from the `/openers` folder, has autocomplete support so files in the folder will show up

 `/gpt converse minimal:yes` - Start a conversation with the bot, like ChatGPT, with minimal context (saves tokens)